mdbassit/Coloris/README.md

   // When disabled, it will strip the alpha value from the existing color value in all formats.
   alpha: true,

+  // Focus the color value input when the color picker dialog is opened.
+  focusInput: true,

   // Show an optional clear button and set its label
   clearButton: {
     show: true,